 How alcohol affects your brain

-The chemical changes in your brain can mean more negative feelings start to take over, such as anxiety, depression, anger or aggression.
 This is because alcohol affects the neurotransmitters in your brain.
 These are chemicals that send messages from one nerve in your brain to another.
 Alcohol stops them from working correctly and has a negative impact on your mental health and wellbeing.

 Healthier ways to relax

 Take time to unwind and relax in healthier ways at the end of a stressful day.
+You could do the following.

 - Do some exercise.
-This could be a class, sports club or simply a brisk walk.
+This could be a class, sports club, or simply a brisk walk.

 - Practice yoga or stretching to unwind.
 Put on some calm music and move and stretch your body, gently and slowly.
 Breathe deeply while you do this.